ethnh/ethnh/README.md

 - When is civil disobedience justified?
 - How can technology serve human well-being?

-# "\[Does] our inability to effectively address mass surveillance constitutes a failure of our field \[cryptography?]
+# Does our inability to effectively address mass surveillance constitutes a failure of our field?
 I believe that it does.
-I call for a community-wide effort to develop more effective means to resist mass surveillance"
+I call for a community-wide effort to develop more effective means to resist mass surveillance

 # Why "Ally"?: